-Vice Provost for Student Affairs, Office of the- 312.567.3081 / https://web.iit.edu/student-affairs Email: dos@iit.edu
+Vice Provost for Student Affairs, Office of the- 312.567.3081 /https://web.iit.edu/student-affairs Email: dos@iit.edu

 The Office of the Vice Provost for Student Affairs serves as the coordination center for student advocacy, recognition, and engagement.
-Services and programming are provided through the Dean of Students Office and the Office of Community Standards.
+Services and programming are provided through the Dean of Students Office, the Office of Community Standards and the Office of Student Life.